arieftb/tb-note-learning/README.md

 ### Authentication

-The application includes user authentication features:
+The application includes user authentication features that connect to the Dicoding Notes API:

 - **Registration**: Create a new account by providing your name, email, and password
 - **Login**: Access your notes by logging in with your email and password
-- **Protected Routes**: Certain pages are only accessible to authenticated users
+- **Protected Routes**: All note-related pages are only accessible to authenticated users
 - **Logout**: Sign out of your account when you're done
+- **Token-based**: Authentication uses JWT tokens stored in local storage

 ### Theme Switching